John William Johnstone Jr.

 "One of the game's greatest fourth outfielders." -Phillies Nation

-Jay Johnstone survived 20 years in the Majors primarily as a back-up player - with 500+ at-bats in only one season and 400+ in only one other season.
+Jay Johnstone survived 20 years in the majors primarily as a backup, with 500+ at-bats in only one season and 400+ in only one other season.
 He was a New York Yankees broadcaster from 1989 to 1990 and a Philadelphia Phillies broadcaster in 1992 and 1993.

-Johnstone was signed in 1963 and came to the majors in 1966 with the California Angels, a team on which Willie Montanez was also a rookie.
+Johnstone signed in 1963 and came to the majors in 1966 with the California Angels, a team on which Willie Montanez was also a rookie.
 Jay spent five years with the Angels, getting as few as 115 at-bats and as many as 540 at-bats in a season.
 After that, he would never spend five full seasons in a row with another major league team.

 After a half season with the San Diego Padres in 1979, he signed with the Los Angeles Dodgers and spent 1980, 1981 and a bit of 1982 with them before being released in May.
 He appeared with the Dodgers in the 1981 World Series, going 2-for-3.
-The Chicago Cubs picked him up in June of 1982 and he spent the rest of that season as well as 1983 and 1984 with them, but didn't appear in the 1984 NLCS because he was released in September.
-He had been mainly used as a pinch-hitter with the Dodgers, but in his first year with the Cubs, in 1982, he played almost regularly and hit surprisingly well for a player thought to be washed up.
-He went back to being a back-up the next two years, though.
+The Chicago Cubs picked him up in June of 1982 and he spent the rest of that season as well as 1983 and 1984 with them, but did not appear in the 1984 NLCS because he was released in September.
+He had been mainly used as a pinch-hitter with the Dodgers, but in his first year with the Cubs, 1982, he played almost regularly and hit surprisingly well for a player thought to be washed up.
+He went back to being a backup the next two years, though.

 - Jay Johnstone and Rick Talley: Temporary Insanity, 1986